cameri/nostream/.changeset/duplicate-events-on-tag-filter-queries.md

 tag row for the same filter (e.g. `{"#p": ["a", "b"]}` matching an event tagged with both) was returned once per matching `event_tags` row, so subscribers received the same `EVENT` message multiple times.
 The query now selects `DISTINCT events.*` for tag-filtered queries so each stored event is returned at most once.
+This also covers generic tag filters combined with a NIP-50 `search` term (e.g.
+`{"search": "...", "#p": ["a", "b"]}`), which take the search branch and are now de-duplicated as well.